maxludden/supergene-v2/books/book08/md/chapter-2500.md

 “I lose, but next time…” Before Bai Wuchang could finish, Han Sen interrupted violently.

-“Next time, my f*cking *ss!”
+“Next time, my fucking *ss!”
 Han Sen jumped forward.
 He leaped in front of Bai Wuchang and punched him square in the face.
 A scary power caved-in Bai Wuchang’s entire skull.
 Blood squelched from the mashed-in face and around Han Sen’s fist.
 Bai Wuchang was sent flying.

 Han Sen followed after the soaring victim.
 His fists and legs were like a storm, raining down blows on Bai Wuchang.